 So how did this techno mecca come to be?
 The story begins in the late 1990s, with club promoters Norbert Thormann and Michael Teufele.
 The two men were successful running their gay club Snax at various locations around Berlin when a contact at the German national railroad offered them the chance to set up a permanent location in a former freight yard.
 This became a club called Ostgut, now known as Berghain.

-Today the club is known not only as home to some of the most extreme crowds in the nightlife industry, but also for ushering in the hardcore techno movement.
+Today the club is known not only as home to some of the most extreme crowds in the nightlife industry but also for ushering in the hardcore techno movement.
 While EDM in the US is dominated by controlled shows in Las Vegas casinos full of girls in neon outfits, the crowd at Berghain is full of serious ravers.
 Dancing is full of intense, air-punching moves and can last for days at a time.
 The crowd is diverse, enthusiastic, and truly invested in the music.
 Clearly, people are interested, as lines to enter the club are sometimes over three hours long.

 The success of Berghain also speaks to the history of Berlin.
 The club hosts such an extreme crowd largely in response to how militant and repressed the city was for the decades before unification.
-The crazy, loud parties that Berghain holds feel like celebration of freedom and chaos.
+The crazy, loud parties that Berghain holds feel like a celebration of freedom and chaos.
 Drinks are cheap and the venue is not glamorous.
 Berghain makes a statement that a good night out is about the experience, not about making a lot of money.
 There’s no corporate branding or bottle service for celebrities, making it seem like one of the last authentic clubs left.

-Despite its humble origins, Berghain and the techno scene in Berlin is bringing in billions of euros to the country every year.
+Despite its humble origins, Berghain and the techno scene in Berlin are bringing in billions of euros to the country every year.
 Tourists continue to be attracted to the legendary site, hungry to discover whether or not all the rumors are true.
 Berghain has something that money can’t buy – a cool factor that only continues to grow.

 Contributor: Ella Kim